Amsterdam in December: 11 Things to Do + Travel Tips!

 Break up your day with a variety of both indoor and outdoor plans.

-Amsterdam is not only cold in December, it tends to be damp, making the cold weather even more uncomfortable.
+Amsterdam is not only cold in December, but it also tends to be damp, making the cold weather even more uncomfortable.

 Make the most of your trip to the city by mixing up indoor and outdoor activities, balancing your need to stay warm with your desire to make the most of the limited daylight hours.